 The prize is beautiful Lost Pond.
 To get a good view down the pond, you may get your feet wet as much of the area around the lake is marshy.
 Sit quietly when you get there and listen to the birdsong.
 It’s in a very peaceful setting.

-An Option that’s on My Radar – A Hut-to-Hut Hike above Treeline in the White Mountains
+Another hiking option: A Hut-to-Hut Hike above treeline in the White Mountains

 For more information on all the huts visit the White Mountains of New Hampshire.
 And book early.